 By understanding and robustly applying the principles of the SIX Pack, most small businesses and employers will be demonstrating the principles of common sense and protection that the law would reasonably expect to see.

-A brief guide to the management of health and safety at work regulations.
+A guide to the management of health and safety at work regulations.
 (MHSWR)

-A brief guide to health and safety (display screen equipment) regulations 1992
+A guide to health and safety (display screen equipment) regulations 1992

-A brief guide to the manual handling operations regulations 1992.
+A guide to the manual handling operations regulations 1992.

-A brief guide to the provision and use of work equipment regulations 1998.
+A guide to the provision and use of work equipment regulations 1998.